Marcel Sabitzer

 Sabitzer began his professional career in Austria with Admira Wacker and Rapid Wien.
 He joined German club RB Leipzig in 2014 and was immediately loaned to Red Bull Salzburg for a season.
 Sabitzer made more than 200 appearances for RB Leipzig, before Bayern Munich signed him in August 2021 for a reported transfer fee of €16 million.

 Sabitzer represented Austria at multiple youth international levels and made his senior international debut at the age of 18 in June 2012.
-He has earned more than 60 caps for Austria and played at UEFA Euro 2016 and UEFA Euro 2020.
+He has earned over 90 caps for Austria and played at the UEFA European Championship in 2016, 2020 and 2024.

 Club career

-Admira Wacker Mödling
+Early career

 Sabitzer joined Admira Wacker's youth academy in July 2009, having previously played youth football for Admira Villach, Grazer AK, 1.
 Wiener Neustädter SC and Austria Wien.

-Rapid Wien

 In January 2013, Sabitzer joined Rapid Wien on a contract until the summer of 2016 for an undisclosed transfer fee.

 RB Leipzig

-Loan to Red Bull Salzburg
+2014–2016

-On 30 May 2014, Sabitzer signed a four-year contract with RB Leipzig, and was loaned for a season to FC Red Bull Salzburg.
+On 30 May 2014, Sabitzer signed a four-year contract with RB Leipzig, and was loaned for Red Bull Salzburg for the 2014–15 season.

-Return to RB Leipzig

 Sabitzer returned to RB Leipzig for the 2015–16 season, when he scored eight goals in 34 appearances.
 On 1 April 2016, Sabitzer extended his contract until 2021.

+2016–2021

 He finished the 2016–17 season with nine goals in 33 appearances.
 In the 2017–18 season, he scored five goals in 34 appearances.

 In the 2019–20 UEFA Champions League, Sabitzer scored his first two goals in the competition in back-to-back matches against Zenit Saint Petersburg.
 On 10 March 2020, he scored twice in a 3–0 win over Tottenham Hotspur in the Champions League round of 16, to help earn Leipzig a 4–0 aggregate victory and a place in the quarter-finals of the competition for the first time in club's history.
 Leipzig eventually lost 0–3 to Paris Saint-Germain in a semi finals match on 18 August, and were knocked out of the tournament.
 Sabitzer finished the 2019–20 campaign with 16 goals and 11 assists in all competitions.

 Bayern Munich

 On 30 August 2021, Sabitzer signed a four-year contract with Bayern Munich for a reported transfer fee of €16 million.
+On 2 April 2022, he scored his first goal in a 4–1 away win over Freiburg.